 Search

-11 results found with an empty search
+16 results found with an empty search

 - The Mississippi Black Caucus | Mississippi black caucus

 Welcome to The Mississippi Black Caucus Website.
 Be engaged.
 Be involved.
 Be empowered.
-Donate to the Caucus Mississippi Legislative Black Caucus Advancing Equity, Justice, and Opportunity for African Americans in the Magnolia State WELCOME FROM OUR CHAIR As I embark on the role of Chairman, I am filled with profound gratitude and a deep sense of responsibility.
+Donate to the Caucus Mississippi Legislative Black Caucus Advancing Equity, Justice, and Opportunity for African Americans in the Magnolia State MLBC Kicked Off Town Hall Series in Gulfport.
+Check out this Media Coverage.
+WELCOME FROM OUR CHAIR As I embark on the role of Chairman, I am filled with profound gratitude and a deep sense of responsibility.
 This opportunity is more than a personal achievement.
 More importantly, it is a sacred trust bestowed upon me by my fellow members—a commitment to lead with virtues, listen with empathy, and amplify our collective voice for the communities we serve.
 It is my pleasure to welcome to the official website of the Mississippi Legislative Black Caucus.
 Here you will find important information about our legislative policy, stay informed about our legislative priorities, and receive legislative updates.
 We champion issues that impact all Mississippians, with particular emphasis on African Americans, those in rural communities and those who are disadvantaged.
 We advance equity, justice, and opportunity by advocating for economic empowerment, criminal justice reform, job creation, educational advancement, voting rights, business development, improvements in infrastructure, and access to affordable healthcare.
 On behalf of the Mississippi Legislative Black Caucus, thank you so much for your support as we continue this critical work.
 May we remain steadfast and united in our mission, and may God bless each of you and the great state of Mississippi.
 Sincerely, Kabir Karriem Representative Kabir Karriem House District 41 Chairman, Mississippi Legislative Black Caucus ABOUT THE CAUCUS The Mississippi Legislative Black Caucus is made up of 55 members in the Mississippi Senate and House of Representatives Learn More MAKE A CONTRIBUTION Partner with the Mississippi Legislative Black Caucus to ensure we can continue our advocacy work for African Americans across the State of Mississippi Donate Now CAUCUS NEWS To play, press and hold the enter key.
 To stop, release the enter key.
 Join Our NEWSLETTER Sign Up Mailing Address Mississippi Legislative Black Caucus New Capitol PO Box 1018 Jackson, MS 39201 Email mlbc1976@gmail.com

-- Sponsorship | Mlbc
+- Action Alerts | Mlbc

 - Donate | Mlbc